What is the FairLife Charity

-Product and Service Marks: ensure that what you buy is honestly priced and fairly traded
+Fair Trading Marks: ensure that what you buy is fairly traded and honestly priced

-Education and Guidance Marks: teach financial education from school to retirement
+Education and Guidance Marks: promote financial education from school to retirement

-The FairLife Charity is fully independent and is being gifted to the nation by passing ownership to other leading charities.
+The FairLife Charity is fully independent and is being gifted to the nation by passing ownership to other leading charities and not-for-profits.
 Current owners include The National Union of Students and AdviceUK.
-Money raised by licencing the FairLife Mark is used to teach financial education in the country's schools and colleges.
+Money raised by licencing the FairLife Mark is used to teach financial education in the country's schools.